simonindelicate/Denham-Village-Bot/README.md

 Remember to test different parameter settings to fine-tune the chatbot's behavior according to your specific requirements.

+- script.js also includes logic to convert urls into clickable links - you'll see I added an extra specific line to convert one particular site without a www. prefix - this is becasue the bot sometimes chooses to omit the prefix and I always wanted this link to work in the example use case.

 ## Deploying

 You can deploy this chatbot on Netlify with ease.
 Here's how: